 Too many leaves?

-If you have far too many leaves (lucky you!), you can try leaf composting which involves layering leaves with soil.
-Less full of nutrients than compost made from food scraps, the finished leaf compost is still a valued soil conditioner.
+If you have far too many leaves (lucky you!), you can try the best way to compost leaves: leaf mold composting, which involves layering leaves with soil.
+Less full of nutrients than compost made from food scraps, the finished leaf compost is still a valued soil conditioner and composting autumn Leaves is a worthwhile activity.

 Get the kids to help